-The Equine Medical Center serves as an educational resource for veterinarians and veterinary technicians.
+The Equine Medical Center serves as an educational resource for horse owners, veterinarians and veterinary technicians.
 Our continuing education programs help veterinary professionals stay apprised of leading-edge research and advancements in clinical care.

 Attendees will qualify for up to six hours of continuing education credit.